-In many cases, a favorable outcome can be achieved in a DWI case where the charges are either reduced or they are dismissed.
+In many cases, a favorable outcome can be achieved in a DWI case, where the charges are either reduced or they are dismissed.
 However, there are times when the outcome may not be favorable.
 While the charges may have been reduced, perhaps they should have never existed in the first place.
-Then again, the judge may refuse to be swayed from the very beginning and they impose the strictest sentence.
+Then again, the Judge may refuse to be swayed from the very beginning, and they could impose the strictest sentence.

-Even if there seems to be no hope, there is hope in a DWI case and that comes in the form of the appeal.
-Your St. Paul DWI attorney can file for an appeal for you in order to have the conviction thrown out or you can be convicted of a lesser charge if the proper evidence is displayed in the court.
+Even if there seems to be no hope, there is hope in a DWI case, and that comes in the form of the appeal.
+Your Twin Cities DWI attorney can file for an appeal for you in order to have the conviction thrown out, or be convicted of a lesser charge if the proper evidence is displayed in the court.

 THE APPEALS PROCESS

-Even if you serve your time while waiting for the appeal, the intended outcome is that you will have a better future due to no criminal record or a criminal record with a charge other than a felony.
-Gross misdemeanors could even be reduced to a regular misdemeanor, which has lighter ramifications than a gross misdemeanor or even a felony.
+Even if you serve your time while waiting for the appeal, the intended outcome is that you will have a better future due to no criminal record, or a criminal record with a charge other than a felony.
+Gross misdemeanors could even be reduced to a regular misdemeanor, which have lighter ramifications than a gross misdemeanor or a felony.